GasserJC/Classification-TensorFlow-Api/README.md

 Deployed on Google Cloud Compute Engine.
 URL = http://35.209.53.64/cgi-bin/TensorFlowApi/world.py/?name=

+Performance Metric:
+Version 1.0: Average Response Time: 15.32 Seconds over 10 Trials.
+Version 2.0: Upgrade to Flask as CGI has an extensive build process that results in massive wait times.

 !!!!!!!!!!
 NOTE !!!!!!!!!!!!!

 THIS MODEL IS PURELY FOR RESEARCH AND STUDY OF CLASSIFICATION MODELS, THIS IS NOT TO BE TAKEN AS ANYTHING MORE THAN A MATHEMATICAL CLASSIFICATION PROBLEM.
 THIS IS A CLASSICAL CLASSIFICATION PROBLEM THAT IS ROUTINELY USED TO DEMONSTRATE NEW METHODOLOGIES OF CLASSIFICATION.